ucnl/ucnl.github.io/documentation/EN/RedWAVE/RedWAVE_Users_Manual_en.md

 If the buoy's battery is in a state where less than 20% of the charge remains, the indicator will flash 1 time per second.
 The number of flashes in this case also corresponds to the number of buoys in the set.

-> If the user noticed flashes 1 time per second, the buoy should be turned off as soon as possible and put on charge.
+> **ATTENTION!** If the user noticed flashes 1 time per second, the buoy should be turned off as soon as possible and put on charge.
 Long-term operation with a discharged power source is not allowed.

 If the battery is in a critical discharge state, then after blinking with its number, the buoy will automatically turn off, in which case the indicator will also turn off.
 The buoy must be charged immediately to avoid failure of the internal power source.